Maslow’s eight basic needs and the eight stage developmental model

 He also arranged them in a hierarchy such that we are motivated primarily by a need only if lower level needs have been met.
 Thus, before one is motivated by cognitive or self actualization needs, one should have taken care of basic deficit needs like physiological, security, belonging and esteem.

 Now, everyone knows I am sold to the eight stage developmental model.
-As such I see clear parallels here between developmental tasks that are archived ad needs that are met.
+As such I see clear parallels here between developmental tasks that are achieved and needs that are met.

 Let me now present the eight Maslow needs and explain it using analogies form other eight stage models.